alecmuffett/they-search-for-you/raw-searches.md

-externalities - negative impact beyond the immediate scope of your solution - but those need to be weighed against the positive impacts and benefits that your solution also offers, plus: there is only so far you can progress towards mitigating other people's problems.
+externalities - negative impact beyond the immediate scope of your solution - but those need to be weighed against the positive impacts and benefits that your solution also offers, plus: there is only so far you can progress towards mitigating other people's challenges without negatively impacting everyone *else*.

 * privacy by design
 * safe by design